-For nearly 30 years, G Adventures has been offering affordable adventure travel around the world including small-ship cruises (about 10-15% of their total annual business) on private yachts, catamarans and oceangoing expedition-style ships, with more recent offerings on riverboats.
+For more than 30 years, G Adventures has been offering affordable adventure travel around the world including small-ship cruises (about 10-15% of their total annual business) on private yachts, catamarans and oceangoing expedition-style ships, with more recent offerings on riverboats.
 They also sell travel by rail, road and air.
 Their MO is providing small groups with authentic cultural experiences, through local guides, cuisine, and transport and uncontrived excursions.
 The target skews younger — 20s to 50s — than most other travel companies; though any age will be comfortable if they’ve got a young-at-heart attitude and a decent level of fitness.

 A trained, local CEO, or Chief Experience Officer, guides all trips and acts as the point person to make sure things run smoothly.
 (On the G EXPEDITION ship, there are additional expert guides in various disciplines).
 The emphasis is on active exploring, using bicycles for example, and on supporting local businesses and communities (i.e. through visits to schools and charity-supported restaurants in Cambodia).